yuhenghuang/local_leetcode/README.md

 As stated in the requirements, from *msys2*, the following libraries/tools are needed

 - clang-toolchain (comes with clang targeted to gnu)
-  - libraries should come with the toolchain
+  - required libraries should come with the toolchain by default
 - ninja (or other preferred build tool)

 After other steps like setting `PATH`, one can now start building